mbenyoub/ubuntu4base/README.md

-ubuntu trusty with confd and etcd dockerized
+Ubuntu trusty with confd and etcd dockerized
 ============================================

 This is based on ubuntu:trusty with built-in etcdctl and confd as executable binaries.